Information about how we make decisions, how councillors scrutinise and review decisions, as well as our committees, panels and boards.

 Overview and Scrutiny

-Overview and Scrutiny committees hold the council's Cabinet to account for its decisions.
+Overview and Scrutiny committees hold our Cabinet to account for its decisions.
 Committees contribute to evidence-based policy-making in the council and are also responsible for investigating services provided by a wide range of public, private and voluntary and community sector partners.

 Planning, licensing and other committees